a-sugiki/k8s-configs/README.md

   - with 2 or a higher number of CPU cores, 160GB or larger disk capacity, PortGroup networking
 - a single kubernetes master node
   - with 2 or a higher number of CPU cores, PortGroup networking
-- 0 or a larger number of kubernetes' computing nodes.
+- 0 or a larger number of kubernetes computing nodes.
   - each with 2 or a higher number of CPU cores, 100GB or larger disk capacity, SR-IOV (RDMA) networking
 - 0 or a larger number of GPU nodes.
   - each with 1 or a larger number of GPUs, 100GB or larger disk capacity, SR-IOV (RDMA) networking